 Background checks are invaluable for staffing agencies.
-This is because, given the nature of their business, staffing agencies cannot afford to hire the wrong people.
+This is because, given the nature of their business, staffing firms cannot afford to hire the wrong people.
 Conducting thorough and accurate background checks is essential to ensure this.

 In most cases, accuracy isn’t the only thing staffing agencies need to worry about.
 The length of time taken to conduct the background check also matters.
 The reason for this is simple: in most cases, background checks need done within a certain time.

 Unfortunately, this isn’t always possible.
 Sometimes, there are delays in background checks.
 A typical background check takes anywhere from 3 to 7 days.
 Anything beyond that is a delay.
 These delays can turn out to be extremely costly – especially in situations where recruitment needs to be carried out within a fixed timeframe.
+These employment screening items may include employment background checks, criminal checks, social media checks, driving record checks, education verifications, drug screenings and more for pre employment.

 To reduce disruptions caused by background check delays, it is critical to understand the possible causes of these delays.
 Some of the causes can be eliminated through proper planning and preparation.
 The 5 most common causes of background check delays are the following: